How to Implement Great Commercial Contract Management

 Get (and Stay) Organized

 Instead of thinking of contracts as something you sign and forget about, it’s helpful to think of your agreements as a roadmap for your business relationship.
 This applies to commercial contracts too.
-As such, keeping contracts organized and ensuring you are quickly able to access key dates and milestones and can reference specific terms as needed is a must for carrying out effective contract management.
+As such, keeping contracts organized (with or without CLM software) and ensuring you are quickly able to access key dates and milestones and can reference specific terms as needed is a must for carrying out effective contract management.
 There are several steps to getting – and staying – organized.
 The first involves creating and using a storage repository that meets some basic needs:

 It should be easily accessible to authorized individuals who need to reference specific commercial contracts, whether during the course of their day-to-day role or if and when unusual circumstances arise.
-As the latter may occur at any time, a cloud-based storage solution that can be accessed from any device can reduce delays;
+As the latter may occur at any time, a cloud-based contract repository solution that can be accessed from any device can reduce delays;

 It should be large enough to store all your commercial contracts in one location;